 Most Frequently Asked Questions about our services and products

-There are many forms of sleep disordered breathing conditions.
+Other forms of sleep disordered breathing conditions include:

 Central Sleep Apnoea - CSA - Generally there is a defect of some sort in the nervous system that prevents the brain from being able to properly control breathing during sleep.
 The brain will stop sending signals to the muscles that control breathing.
 CSA can develop in persons who have life threatening problems with the brainstem (which controls breathing).